|Early Spring Date:||April 26|

 When a male is high in a tree and facing you, the black cap might not stand out.
-The plumage on the flanks comes to a point under the bill, which is similar to the plumage on the underside of a Black-and-white Warbler.
+The plumage on the flanks comes to a point under the bill, which is similar to the plumage on the underside of an adult male Black-and-white Warbler.
+The black on the Blackpoll's flanks appears to come to a point at the chin.
 The Black-and-white is smaller, and it does not have bright yellow legs.

 The females are not as easy to identify.
 They have wingbars, and the yellow edges to their wings do not stand out as much as on the male.
 They have an olive cap and white eye crescents.
 The streaking on the flanks is much less bold, but the yellow legs still stand out.
 They look a lot like female and young Bay-breasted Warblers.

 Fall: Fall male and female Blackpolls look alike, and they closely resemble Bay-breasted Warblers.
 Fall Blackpolls usually have some streaking on the flanks, while the Bay-breasted does not.
 The Blackpoll's undertail is white, while the undertail of the Bay-breasted tends to be buffy.
 And the Blackpoll's yellow legs can also be important in differentiating the two species.
 Some adult fall male Blackpolls show a lot of streaking.